elliamlee/newDSDV/README.md

 In the existing DSDV routing protocol, the time at which the routing table is periodically updated at each node is fixed to a constant value.
 This setting is always constant regardless of the presence or absence of data packets that must be transmitted from one node to another.
 Therefore, this protocol has a problem that it cannot appropriately deal with the situation of the network because it uses a fixed value.

 In this project, the number of packets to be transferred from each node to another node will be recorded to solve the problem.
 Based on this records, a new method to dynamically implement the time to periodic update of routing table is proposed and the performance of this method will be shown through simulations.

+## A New Approach to Improve Performance of DSDV Algorithm
+As mentioned earlier, the existing DSDV routing protocol has the fixed time value of updating routing table.
+For example, we could easily found that the default time value of periodic updates is 15 seconds in NS3 environment.

+It does not matter when there is a lot of traffic in network.
+However, unnecessary updates are made and control overheads are increased when there is no traffic.